tool-belt/interface-forge/README.md

 Although the above examples of default values use a simple object literal with static values, TypeFactory in fact expects what is called a `FactorySchema` in the code.
-This is an object that can handle different types of values - including other instances of TypeFactory, bound functions and generators.
+This is an object that can handle different types of values - including other instances of TypeFactory, bound functions, generators.

 ### Using TypeFactory instances in factory schemas